Axway/open-banking-docs/content/en/docs/Configuration/_index.md

 weight: 5
 ---

-This section provides configuration guidelines for Axway Open Banking.
+This section provides configuration guidelines for Amplify Open Banking.

 Please click on a link below for more information.